 Modification of Approved Studies

-- Modifications should be submitted to the IRB Office by email.
+- Modification requests should be submitted to the IRB Office by email.
 In the email, include a description of the proposed modification and attach any study materials that are new or being revised.

 Click the above link to find sample guides and links to federal guidelines.